 The service runs from Thursday to Tuesday from mid-May to mid-September.

-Reservations are required, with bookings usually opening in late winter.
-In 2024, reservations opened in February.
+Della Falls water taxi reservations are required, with bookings usually opening in late winter.
+In 2025, reservations will open on 1st February.

 By canoe or kayak